industriesofinferno/industriesofinferno.github.io/_posts/2022-07-21-black-mass-rising.md

   width: 200
 categories: [books]
 tags:  [horror, prasidis]
-excerpt: A grim and  addition to the Dracula corpus.
+excerpt: A grim, innovative, and utterly metal addition to the Dracula corpus.
 author: Athotep
 ---
 *"Her rage is the foray of a thousand chariots"*